Outsourcing Custody and Clearing

 I hope you enjoyed this first look into our thought process as we head deeper down the path toward our ‘Independence Day’, as I like to call it.
 This is the first of what I hope to be a series of posts over the next few months, so keep an eye out and we’ll see you next time.

-Third party service providers mentioned in this post are separate entities from IFP and LPL Financial.
+Third party service providers (OR strategic partners) mentioned are separate entities from IFP.